-As Head of the Division of Epidemiology and Community Health I have overall responsibility for ensuring that our faculty are engaging in state-of-the art research that is highly relevant in terms of addressing important public health concerns.
-Additionally, I am responsible for ensuring that our various training programs prepare our students to go out into the world with the skills and the passion to meet the health needs of the public.
-In the division, we are dedicated to ensuring that our research is being translated into action, and that our teaching program is highly relevant and applicable, in order to ensure that we are building a healthier future for all.
+I served as the Head of the Division of Epidemiology and Community Health from 2014-2023.
+In the Division of Epidemiology and Community Health, we are dedicated to ensuring that our research is being translated into action, and that our teaching program is highly relevant and applicable, in order to ensure that we are building a healthier future for all.

 Awards and Recognition

 - McKnight Presidential Professorship, University of Minnesota, 2020

 - Award in Clinical, Administrative, or Education Service, Academy for Eating Disorders, 2019

 - NIH Outstanding Investigator, 2018